skyfrk/dhbw-vs-latex-template/docs/writing.md

 The `code` environment is a custom `listings` environment.
 The first argument is used to pass options through to the `listings` environment and the second argument is the used for the short reference.

-:warning: You should always pass the options listed below to the `listings` environment:
+⚠ You should always pass the options listed below to the `listings` environment:

 | Option     | Description                                                                                                                                                                                                |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |